jefstr/manager-readme/README.md

 **Disagree with me.** The best solutions come from a healthy level of debate.
 We need to be able to separate our ideas from our egos.
 I’ll challenge your ideas with the goal of coming to the best possible solution and I hope you’ll challenge mine.

-**Tell me when I screw up.** This is very important.
+**Tell me when I mess up.** This is very important.
 I don’t always know when this happens.
-I need to know or I’ll probably do it again.
+I need to know or I’ll do it again.

 **Communicate.** Are you missing some context?
 Let me know and I’ll fill you in or go find out.

-**Bring your friends.** We’re growing the team and you know who you want to work with.
+**Refer your friends.** We’re growing the team and you know who you want to work with.
+Let's bring them onboard.

 ## Principles
 **People over Process.** I believe in putting people over process and changing process to accommodate our needs and goals.
 I’ve worked and launched successful products with and without Agile.
 At the end of the day, this is what I care about: